CAST Test Graphic Arithmetic: A Prep Guide for Line Installers

 Success on this test comes from a systematic approach.
 Rushing leads to simple mistakes, like misreading a dimension or miscounting components.
 Follow this process for each question to maximize your accuracy.

 While the CAST focuses on aptitude, a career as a journeyman requires deep, code-based knowledge.
-For example, once in the field, you’ll need to understand complex topics like the NEC guidelines for calculating voltage drop, which combines math with regulatory standards from the NEC code book.
+For example, once in the field, you’ll need to understand complex topics like the NEC guidelines for calculating voltage drop, which combine math with regulatory standards from the NEC code book.

 Strategies and Tips for Test Day